TROMP

 for marimba and/or vibraphone for one player

-Round 1 is open to all candidates as specified above.
+The preliminary round is open to all candidates as specified above.

-(2.a.)
-Perform a 3- to 4-minute solo piece composed by yourself (the candidate) for marimba and/or vibraphone.
+• perform a 3- to 4-minute solo piece composed by yourself (the candidate) for marimba and/or vibraphone.
 It can be in any style of music, as long as a score can be provided.

-(2.b.)
-Perform 10 minutes of music for marimba or vibraphone (one player) of your choice, either composed for marimba or vibraphone; or adapted for either instrument.
+• perform 10 minutes of music for marimba or vibraphone (one player) of your choice, either composed for marimba or vibraphone; or adapted for either instrument.
 This may include any number of complete pieces.

-Perform 20 to 25 minutes of music for marimba and/or vibraphone (one player) of your choice.
+• perform 20 to 25 minutes of music for marimba and/or vibraphone (one player) of your choice.
 This may include any number of complete pieces – either composed for marimba or vibraphone, or adapted for either instrument.
-Accompanying soundtracks, images, singing, or spoken text may be included in the performance, but none are required.
+Accompanying soundtracks, singing, or spoken text may be included in the performance, but none are required.
+Please note: video projection is not possible.

 FESTIVAL EXPERIENCE & PRIZES

-All participants invited to Eindhoven for Round 2 will receive free access to selected TROMP Festival concerts, as members of our audience.
+All participants invited to Eindhoven for Final Round will receive free access to selected TROMP Festival concerts, as members of our audience.
 At TROMP Festival 2026, you’ll have the opportunity to meet and be inspired by some of the world’s leading percussionists — both performers and fellow students.

 1. First Prize € 1.000